Gastroscopy: Everything you need to know

 |---|---|

-Reimbursement by Health Insurance Providers (as of 2025)
+Reimbursement by health insurance companies (as of 2025)

-Here is an overview of the reimbursements provided by the health insurance providers:
+Here you can see an overview of the reimbursements offered by the health insurance funds:

 | Untersuchungen | ÖGK-W | SVS | BVAEB | KFA |